spiffe/spiffe.io/content/spire/overview.md

 SPIRE is just one implementation of the SPIFFE specification.
 For a list of current implementations, see the [spiffe.io homepage](https://spiffe.io).
 {{< /info >}}

-This section describes the architecture and components of SPIRE, walks you through “a day in the life of” how SPIRE issued SPIFFE IDs, and looks at some basic SPIRE concepts.
+This section describes the architecture and components of SPIRE, walks you through “a day in the life of” how SPIRE issues an identity to a workload, and looks at some basic SPIRE concepts.

 # SPIRE Architecture and Components